andy-1au/Youtube-Data-Downloader/README.md

 >> This project automates the process of downloading Youtube videos, metadata, and subtitles.
 Given a list of video IDs generated from Youtube's API, the Python script downloads the corresponding videos to a specified location.
 Using OpenAI's Whisper speech recognition model, the application transcribes the audio in each video to text and saves the transcript in a separate folder named after the video ID.
 Additionally, a CSV file is generated for each downloaded video, containing specific metadata and video contents.

+>### Features

+* Downloads videos from Youtube using the video ID.
+* Generates a CSV file for each downloaded video, containing specific metadata and video contents.
+* Transcribes the audio in each video to text using OpenAI's Whisper speech recognition model.
+* Command line interface for easy use.

 >### Specifications

-> 1. It is recommended that you use Windows for this.
+* It is recommended that you use Windows for this.
 This was tested and built on Windows 10, but it should work on Windows 11 as well.

-> 2. The script is designed to download YouTube content at the highest quality available.
+* The script is designed to download YouTube content at the highest quality available.
 To achieve this, it utilizes the Pytube API to download the video and audio separately.
 This allows for the highest possible resolution and audio quality.

-> 3. Once the video and audio are downloaded, they are combined using ffmpeg.
+* Once the video and audio are downloaded, they are combined using ffmpeg.
 This encoding process ensures that the final output maintains the highest quality possible.
 The result is a video file that has both high video and audio quality, which is important for the end user's viewing experience.

-> 4. Additionally, the script includes error handling and validation to ensure that the downloaded content is valid and can be combined using ffmpeg.
+* Additionally, the script includes error handling and validation to ensure that the downloaded content is valid and can be combined using ffmpeg.
 If an error occurs during the download or encoding process, the script provides helpful error messages to assist the user in troubleshooting the issue.

 >### Technologies Used